Xenrathe/Rails-bark_book/README.md

 ### To-do:

+- clicking title takes user to the individual post
 - Dog location opt-in part of sign-up -> google oauth account creation redirects to a 'finish signing up' page
 - More hints at sharing dog location
 - More impressive BARK button (3d stuff?)